 The analysis of a headache commences using a thorough medical background using a physical and neurological evaluation.
 Diagnostic testing may include:

 When working an office job, there are many culprits which can often cause improper postures.
-One regular activity which causes the shoulders to rise is talking on the phone, whether it’s through a cell phone or a desk phone.
-Other individuals just outright hold the phone with their shoulders.
+One regular activity that causes the shoulders to rise is talking on the phone, whether through a cell phone or a desk phone.
+Other individuals outright hold the phone with their shoulders.
 This action can cause an even stronger contraction, leading to more intense pain.
 In other situations, desk height and monitor height may also contribute to an individual’s pain and discomfort.
-A desk that is too high often forces the individual to raise their arms up, therefore causing shoulder elevation.
-A monitor which is set too low, together with sitting in an unsupportive chair, promotes forward head posture.
+A very high desk often forces the individual to raise their arms, therefore causing shoulder elevation.
+A monitor set too low, together with sitting in an unsupportive chair, promotes forward head posture.
 Even carrying large bags causes the body to slump forward.
-Making sure that your desk is set up correctly can help decrease your risk of developing this type of tension headaches.
+Ensuring that your desk is set up correctly can help decrease your risk of developing this tension headache.

 A headache is a symptom of pain felt in any region of the head or neck.
-From a mild and irritating discomfort to a severe and throbbing pain, headaches can be caused by a variety of factors and they may occur temporarily or they can last throughout the day.
-In a majority of cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly, if they’ve been diagnosed with whiplash.
+From mild and irritating discomfort to severe and throbbing pain, headaches can be caused by various factors, and they may occur temporarily or last throughout the day.
+In most cases, individuals report headaches and other similar symptoms after being involved in an automobile accident, most commonly if they’ve been diagnosed with whiplash.

-Any type of auto collision can lead to whiplash and other injuries, however, whiplash occurs most frequently during rear-end impacts in a car.
-Whiplash occurs when the head suddenly moves back-and-forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
+Any auto collision can lead to whiplash and other injuries; however, whiplash occurs most frequently during rear-end impacts in a car.
+Whiplash occurs when the head suddenly moves back and forth in any given direction due to a powerful force, extending the neck beyond its normal range of motion.
 This type of injury can also be caused by trauma from a sports injury or other type of accident.
-The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels and other tissues.
-When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that results in pain, whiplash headaches and other symptoms.
+The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
+When the neck structures are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that result in pain, whiplash headaches, and other symptoms.

 The symptoms of whiplash generally develop immediately after the automobile accident, although occasionally, the pain and discomfort can take up to several days, weeks, or even months to manifest.
 The pain is often in the form of whiplash headaches.

-Chiropractic care is a popular and effective, alternative treatment option for a variety of soft-tissue injuries.
-Chiropractic focuses on restoring the normal function of the spine and its surrounding structures, eliminating symptoms and improving the flexibility and mobility of the body.
-Once the healthcare specialist completes a diagnosis, they utilize a variety of therapies and treatments according to the individual’s injuries or conditions.
+Chiropractic care is a popular and effective alternative treatment option for a variety of soft-tissue injuries.
+Chiropractic focuses on restoring the normal function of the spine and its surrounding structures, eliminating symptoms, and improving the flexibility and mobility of the body.
+Once the healthcare specialist completes a diagnosis, they utilize various therapies and treatments according to the individual’s injuries or conditions.
 Chiropractors will frequently use spinal adjustments and manual manipulations to rehabilitate the spine back into its natural alignment, decreasing the stress and pressure of the tissues around the affected region and reducing the irritation, inflammation, ultimately helping eliminate whiplash headaches and other symptoms.

-Chiropractic care can help both treat and prevent chronic headaches and migraines.
-The majority of head pain symptoms generally originates from spinal misalignments, improper posture, and reduced spinal mobility as a result of direct injury or an underlying condition.
-Also, the muscles surrounding the cervical spine may at times develop poor contraction patterns, or scar tissue between the layers of the muscle that could also cause head pain.
+Chiropractic care can help both treats and prevent chronic headaches and migraines.
+The majority of head pain symptoms generally originate from spinal misalignments, improper posture, and reduced spinal mobility due to direct injury or an underlying condition.
+Also, the muscles surrounding the cervical spine may develop poor contraction patterns of scar tissue between the layers of the muscle that could also cause head pain.
 Many of these complications can improve with chiropractic treatments on the spine, specifically focusing on the neck and upper back.